MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-tools/includes/3-exercise-write-a-test.md

     }
     ```

-1. Run your test with right-click `Run Tests`.
-Your test should pass since the `calculator` variable is not null.
+1. Run your test with right-click **Run Tests**.
+Your test should pass since the `calculator` variable isn't null.
 1. Add an assert statement that causes your test to fail.
 You can use the example below which asserts IsTrue on a false boolean.

     ```csharp